compbiozurich/compbiozurich.github.io/docs/teaching/UZH-BIO390/2023-09-26-Michael-Baudis.md

 This year happening at the second lecture day, the "What is Bioinformatics?
 Introduction and Resources" provides a general introduction into the field and a description of the lecture topics, timeline and procedures.

-Topics covered in the lecture are e.g.:<!--more-->
+Topics covered in the lecture are e.g.:

 * a term definition for _bioinformatics_
 * the relation of hypothesis driven and data driven science, with respect to bioinformatics